 Low-Carb Greek Cabbage Salad

-This delicious Low-Carb Greek Cabbage Salad is a great idea when it’s too hot to cook, and this tasty salad has fresh thyme, Greek Peperoncini, and plenty of creamy Feta cheese.
-Use the Salads Index to find more tasty salads like this one!
+This delicious Low-Carb Greek Cabbage Salad is a great salad any time of year with fresh thyme, Greek Peperoncini, and plenty of creamy Feta cheese.
+If you enjoy Greek food, I promise you’ll swoon over this salad!

 In Utah temperatures are supposed to be over 100F for the next few days, so cooling food like this Low-Carb Greek Cabbage Salad really sounds good!
 Not only does the salad have plenty of creamy Feta cheese to add flavor, but absolutely no cooking is involved in this tasty cabbage salad with Greek flavors.
 And when we updated this recipe with new photos, we couldn’t resist adding some spicy Greek Peperoncini to up the flavor as well!